elva-labs/braincells/docs/serverless-challenges/data-persistance-and-storage/store-and-serve-large-media-files.md

 # Store and serve large media files

+### Challenge Level: 5

 In this challenge, you'll implement a serverless solution to handle large media files.
-This pattern is often used when dealing with sizeable files such as images or videos that need to be stored securely and served efficiently.
+This pattern is often used when dealing with for example images or videos that need to be stored securely and served efficiently.
 It's a common requirement in modern web and mobile applications.

 ## Challenge Description